loopingz/webda.io/docs/pages/ModelDriven.md

 The relationships between models can be:

-- ModelParent: Define the parent of current model
+- **ModelParent**: Define the parent of current model
-- ModelLink: Define a 1:1 or 1:n link from current model
+- **ModelLink**: Define a 1:1 or 1:n link from current model
-- ModelArrayLinks: Define a n:1 or n:m link from current model (the ids are defined within an array)
+- **ModelArrayLinks**: Define a n:1 or n:m link from current model (the ids are defined within an array)
-- ModelMapLinks: Define a n:1 or n:m link from current model (the ids are the map key, and value is usually a subset of target object with or without additional properties)
+- **ModelMapLinks**: Define a n:1 or n:m link from current model (the ids are the map key, and value is usually a subset of target object with or without additional properties)
-- ModelLinked: Define a subcollection accessible via query
+- **ModelLinked**: Define a subcollection accessible via query
+- **ModelMapped**: Define a collection that is synchronized by `ModelMapper`

 These relations will be compiled with additional behavior.
 Getter/setter will be added for you at compile time, the source code would also be updated by the build.